peterfoxflick/learn/_posts/2019-9-28-Canvas_Quiz_Printer.md

 1. Learn how to make chrome extensions
 2. Get the quiz id, course id, and school id from the url
 3. Use the above id's to get the questions from a quiz
-4. output each question as HTML
+4. Output each question as HTML

 And thats how it worked folks.
 First I got the program to trigger when the extension icon was clicked.
 The current URL was analyzed for the id's and passed as parameters to a local HTML document that would run all the API requests.